ewanhowell5195/ModelApplier/README.md

 1. Rename any item using an anvil to have the name of the model you want.
 For example: rename a stick to `diamond_sword`.
 The renamed name must be the item ID if the item you want to use, not it's item name, so `Diamond Sword` will not work.
    - Custom namespaced items can be used too, for example naming the item `custom:my_custom_item`
 2. Use ModelApplier to apply the model.
 Hold the item in your main hand, then:
-   - Pause the game, press the `ModelApplier` option, then select `Apply Model`
+   - Pause the game, press the `ModelApplier` option, choose `Apply Model`, then pick either `Apply Item Model` or `Apply Equipment Model`
-   - OR: Press G to open the quick actions menu, then select `Apply Model`
+   - OR: Press G to open the quick actions menu, then select `ModelApplier` and follow the same steps
 3. Your model will now be applied.
 You can rename the item again if you want it to have a unique name.

+## Apply Modes
+- `Apply Item Model` copies the item's custom name into the `minecraft:item_model` component for display purposes.
+- `Apply Equipment Model` copies the custom name into the `minecraft:equippable` component's `asset_id`, keeping whichever slot you previously configured through SlotApplier.

 ## SlotApplier
 Assign any held item to a specific equipment slot.